 The charges stem from the November 2009 article in Chernovik in which Gadzhiev interviewed the then-Islamic student Ahmednabiev in a small Dagestani village of Novo-Sasitli, the paper’s founder Magdi Kamalov told the Moscow-based radio station Ekho Moskvy.
 In the interview, Ahmednabiev talked about his study of Islam in Syria in 2000 and shared his plans to get a doctorate degree in Islamic studies, Kamalov said.

-In 2014, Russian authorities charged Ahmednabiev with supporting terrorism, accusing him of financing terrorist organizations Jabhat al-Nusra and the Islamic State, and issued an international arrest warrant for him, according to Kavkaz-Realii.
+In 2014, Russian authorities charged Ahmednabiev with supporting terrorism, accusing him of financing terrorist organizations Jabhat al-Nusra and the Islamic State, and issued an international arrest warrant for him, according to Kavkaz-Realii, the Caucasus-focused project of the U.S. Congress-funded broadcaster Radio Free Europe/Radio Liberty.
 Since 2018, authorities have arrested several people for alleged ties to Ahmednabiev, including Gadzhiev, according to the same report.

 On June 28, 2019, following Gadzhiev’s arrest, Ahmednabiev shared a video on YouTube in which he denied helping terrorists and called the charges against those arrested as “absurd” and “groundless.”

-On June 16, Kemal Tambiev, a businessman who was detained the same day as the journalist, and on similar charges, appeared before a judge and said that he was beaten in detention and forced to testify against Gadzhiev, the U.S. Congress-funded Radio Free Europe/Radio Liberty’s Caucasian service, Kavkaz-Realii, reported.
+On June 16, Kemal Tambiev, a businessman who was detained the same day as the journalist, and on similar charges, appeared before a judge and said that he was beaten in detention and forced to testify against Gadzhiev, Kavkaz-Realii reported.
 Gadzhiev said at the hearing that he did not know Tambiev.
 Tambiev appeared with bruises on his face, independent media and rights-related news site Mediazona reported.

 On July 3, 2019, a court in Dagestan denied Gadzhiev’s request to transfer him to house arrest.
-The journalist’s lawyer, Asad Jabirov, was quoted in the regional independent news site Kavkazsky Uzel as saying that his defense team was denied access to Gadzhiev to prepare his defense on several occasions.
+The journalist’s lawyer, Asad Jabirov, was quoted by the regional independent news website Kavkazsky Uzel as saying that his defense team was denied access to Gadzhiev to prepare his defense on several occasions.

-The journalist’s wife, Danna Sakieva, told CPJ via phone in late October that Gadzhiev is being held at detention center No. 1 in Makhachala.
-She said that Gadziev was in good health but had lost weight.
+The journalist’s wife, Danna Gadzhieva, told CPJ via phone in late October 2019 that the journalist was being held at Detention Center No. 1 in Makhachala.